-The term curated links, which is also called niche edits, refers to any link which gets added (or edited into) a page that exists and is indexed and cached by the Google search engine.
-These types of links are white hat, meaning they won’t get anyone in trouble.
+The term curated links or niche edits, refers to any link which gets added (or edited into) a page that exists and is indexed and cached by the Google search engine.
+These types of links are white hat, meaning they won’t get anyone in trouble, but they differ form traditional guest posting.
 They are also sturdy and add actual SEO value.

 Why Is This Link Building Tactic Powerful?

 People love niche edits because they don’t get penalties, and the links are on-topic and instantly available.

 Avoiding penalties is a primary goal of any link builder.